nyris/sdk-maui/README.md

 ### Customizing the color of the component

 #### For Android
-To customize the color of the coponent you will need to override the defined colors:
+To customize the color of the component you will need to override the defined colors:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>